Nuitka/Nuitka/Developer_Manual.rst

    print a

 The handling of loops (both "for" and "while") has its own problem.
-The loop start and may have an assumption that "a" is constant, but that is only true for the first iteration.
-So, we can't pass knowledge from outside loop directly into the for loop body.
+The loop start and may have an assumption from before it started, that "a" is constant, but that is only true for the first iteration.
+So, we can't pass knowledge from outside loop forward directly into the for loop body.

-We will do a first pass, where we need to collect invalidations of all of the outside knowledge.
+So we will have to do a first pass, where we need to collect invalidations of all of the outside knowledge.
 The assignment to "a" should make it an alternative with what we knew about "b".
 And we can't really assume to know anything about a to e.g. predict "b" due to that.
 That first pass needs to scan for assignments, and treat them as invalidations.